EdgarLozano185519/100-Days-of-Python/r1-log.md

 Sorry, but I was away for the weekend, so didn't really work on anything for a couple days.
 Sorry, not sorry! :)

 Today I finished up the CRUD application for my top 10 movies.
 I can add movies and query the movie database to update my local database with information.
 I can also update reviews and ratings, and delete a movie from my list if I want.

+I also started work on another project to learn about making an API with Flask.
+At the moment, it's a simple Cafe API.
+Someone compiled a list of good cafes in the UK, and I'm returning it as JSON data using Flask.
+I'll finish the rest tomorrow as today I only made /all and /random endpoints.